 Terminal Capacity.
-The terminal would be designed to accommodate the 24,000 transit passengers expected in the terminal during the peak hour in 2020.
+The terminal would be designed to accommodate the 35,000 transit passengers expected in the terminal during the peak hour in 2020.
 A bus operations analysis similar to the one conducted for the West Ramp Alternative was not conducted for the Full Loop Alternative.
-However, the Full Loop calls for 51 bus bays compared to the West Ramp's 34 bus bays, a the latter number determined to be more than adequate for projected terminal utilization by AC Transit in the foreseeable future.
+However, the Full Loop calls for 51 bus bays compared to the West Ramp's 48 bus bays.
+The latter number was determined to be more than adequate for projected terminal utilization by AC Transit in the foreseeable future.